iowlabs/Iguana/README.md

 - microSD socket.
 - RV8803 RTC module.
 - max485 for RS485 communication.
-- On board pump driver.
+- On board pump driver with a NPN 2N3904.
 - On board battery charger compatible with 3.7V lipo bateries, based on TP4056.
 - ws2812 RGB LED
 - OLED display